In-depth reviews

 • Not particularly comfortable

 From the outside, it looks like some sort of futuristic phone box on wheels.
-Under the bodywork is a more modest setup: a 5.5kWh battery that's sufficient for a 46-mile driving range on a charge.
+Under the bodywork is a modest setup: a 5.5kWh battery that's sufficient for a 46-mile driving range on a full charge.
 Driving the front wheels is an 8bhp electric motor – good enough to get the Ami up to a heady 28mph.
 So you can forget about a quoted 0-62mph time, but as it weighs less than 460kg, the 2.4-metre long vehicle has decent performance around town, despite that severely limited top speed.

 In case you haven't figured it out by now, the Ami is very, very small.
 Forget city cars like the Honda e, MINI Electric or Fiat 500 – the Ami is closer in size to the aforementioned Twizy and G-Wiz.
 But on the inside, it turns out to be surprisingly spacious, as Citroen has pushed the wheels right out to the corners, so there's a decent amount of room for occupants to stretch out.

-But, it’s not just the styling of the quirky quadricycle that catches people’s eyes.
+It’s not just the styling of the quirky quadricycle that catches people’s eyes.
 For starters, all Amis sold in the UK are left-hand drive, probably to save cash, but this does mean you can exit the vehicle onto the pavement rather than into traffic.
 The two doors also open in opposite directions; one is hinged from the front and the other from the rear.

-As mentioned, the wheels have been pushed right out to the corners for maximum interior room, while the standard panoramic roof further emphasises this feeling of space for occupants.
+As mentioned, the Ami’s wheels have been pushed right out to the corners for maximum interior room, while the standard panoramic roof further emphasises this feeling of space for occupants.
 To keep costs down, the side windows are opened and closed manually and the passenger seat is fixed.
-But the driver’s seat moves forward and back, so it’s actually surprisingly easy to find a good driving position.
+Thankfully, the driver’s seat still moves forward and back, so it’s actually surprisingly easy to find a good driving position.

 There’s no infotainment system or even any speakers in the cabin, just a smartphone cradle on the dashboard and USB socket that allows you to charge your device on the go as part of the optional colour packs.
 You do at least get a very simple digital driver’s display that provides vital information like your speed.